Top 100 Best Places to Live

 None of this is to say that we’re punishing cities that are car-bound.
 Rather, we’re rewarding cities that are taking steps to adjust to what appear to be sweeping changes in the way we get around – especially for younger Americans who are embracing biking and bike sharing, walking, public transportation, car-sharing and more.
 Even retiring baby boomers are taking advantage of the options offered in cities large and small.

-If you’ve been reading our livability blog, you’ve read about this in interviews with experts like Jeff Speck, Christopher Leinberger, Robin Chase, and mayors from cities including Tampa and Grand Rapids.
+If you’ve been reading our Livability blog, you’ve read our research about the idea of “peak car” and some of the factors influencing our changing transportation habits.
+Youv’e also read interviews with experts like Jeff Speck, Christopher Leinberger, Robin Chase and mayors from cities including Tampa and Grand Rapids.
 All of them have talked about the changing shape of transportation in what has traditionally been an entirely car-centric country.